 - a) Load Certification: the certificate shall prove that the construction is capable of withstanding three simultaneously applied loads, the induced loads being carried over into the primary structure: - i.
 1.5 (x) laterally; - ii.
-5.5 (x) longitudinally in either direction; - iii.
-7.5 (x) vertically b) Illustration: the certificate shall be accompanied by a drawing or photograph of the roll cage and shall be signed by a Professional Engineer or other qualified technical person recognized by CASC-OR.
+5.5 (x) longitudinally in either direction;

+- iii.
+7.5 (x) vertically. - (x) shall be the weight of the Car in starting order with the Driver aboard and full fuel tanks. - b) Illustration: the certificate shall be accompanied by a drawing or photograph of the roll cage and shall be signed by a Professional Engineer or other qualified technical person recognized by CASC-OR.